TheRenegadeCoder/sample-programs/archive/p/pyret/README.md

 # Sample Programs in Pyret

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Pyret!
-To find documentation related to the Pyret code in this repo, look [here.](https://sampleprograms.io/languages/pyret)
+To find documentation related to the Pyret code in this repo, look [here](https://sampleprograms.io/languages/pyret).

 ## Sample Programs List - 4/38 :disappointed: